home-assistant/operating-system/Documentation/boards/raspberrypi.md

 | Raspberry Pi 2 B | rpi2 |
 | Raspberry Pi 3 B/B+ | rpi3 / rpi3-64 |

+## Limitation 64bit

+The 64bit version is under development by RPi-Team.
+It work very nice but it could have some impacts.
+Actual we see that the SDcard access with ext4 are a bit slower than on 32bit.

 ## Serial console

 For access to terminal over serial console, add `console=ttyAMA0,115200` to `cmdline.txt` and `enable_uart=1` into `config.txt`.